-One of my goals is to help girls grow in confidence.
-In Winning Like a Girl, I give a talk to Years 8-12 that includes life hacks for coping with difficult situations while remaining true to yourself.
-This is a talk that is very important and special to me.
-There is nothing like the emotion of seeing 200 girls standing up together in their Wonder Woman pose.
+In Winning Like a Girl, I give a talk to Years 7-11 that includes life hacks for coping with difficult situations while remaining true to yourself.
+This one is very important to me.
+There’s nothing like the emotion of seeing 200 girls standing up together in their Wonder Woman pose.
 (Children’s Author Tells How to Win Like a Girl.)

 Librarian, East Hertfordshire